mvolkmann/blog/src/d3/00-article.md

   const svg = d3.select('#chart').attr('width', WIDTH).attr('height', HEIGHT);

   // This is the most critical part to understand!
   //
-  // svg.selectAll('.bar') returns a new D3 selection.
-  // A D3 selection contains three sub-selections
-  // referred to as "update", "enter", and "exit".
-  // "update" contains all the existing .bar elements for which data exists.
-  // "enter" contains a placeholder for each .bar element
-  // that needs to be created to accommodate a data value.
-  // "exit" contains all the existing .bar elements
-  // for which no data will be assigned.
-  //
-  // The first time this runs, there are no existing
-  // DOM elements with a CSS class of "bar".
-  // So update and exit will be empty, and enter will contain
-  // a placeholder for each of the data values.
-  //
-  // Suppose that in the previous run there were 3 data values
-  // and in this run there are 5 data values.
-  // update will contain all three of the existing .bar elements,
-  // enter will contain two placeholders, and exit will be empty.
-  //
-  // Suppose that in the previous run there were 5 data values
-  // and in this run there are 3 data values.
-  // update will contain three of the five existing .bar elements,
-  // enter will be empty, and exit will contain two .bar elements
-  // that can be removed.
-  //
   // The data method ...
   //